Foundation and Mission

 Every year the Plenary Assembly appoints a person who shall act as Vice-Chair in the following year and Chair in the year after that.
 A candidate must be the head (meaning chairperson, board member, president, vice-president or any other similar senior executive) of a Regulatory Body and be appointed by the Regulatory Body.

 Apart from representing the IRG-Rail, the Chair or the Vice-Chair convenes ordinary and extraordinary (at the request of at least a quarter of its Members) meetings of the Plenary Assembly and submits the draft annual Work Programme to the Plenary Assembly for approval.

-In 2014 during the annual plenary meeting in Luxembourg, President of the Office of Rail Transport Krzysztof Dyl was elected Vice-Chair of IRG-Rail in 2015 and Chair in 2016.
+President of the Polish Office of Rail Transport Krzysztof Dyl was elected Vice-Chair of IRG-Rail in 2015 and Chair in 2016.
 In February 2016 Krzysztof Dyl resigned as the President of the Office of Rail Transport and new election was conducted.
 On 9th March 2016 General Director of the Office of Rail Transport Radosław Pacewicz has been elected IRG-Rail Chair untill the end of 2016.